yugeboice/User-voice-tracker/README.md

 This demo showcases the raw capabilities of **Lumina APIs**—an AI infrastructure platform designed to empower agents with tools for searching, browsing, and interacting with the web.

-**Note**: This application does **not** involve any LLM (Large Language Model) calls or AI reasoning.
-It purely demonstrates how to use Lumina as an infrastructure layer to retrieve and process information that an AI agent would typically consume.
+**Note**: This branch (`main`) does **not** involve any LLM (Large Language Model) calls.
+It purely demonstrates how to use Lumina as an infrastructure layer to retrieve and process information.
+If you want to see Lumina + LLM integration examples, please switch to the `minimal-api-call` branch.

-Using **company name search** as a practical example, you can see how different Lumina APIs work together:
+The `main` branch uses **company name search** as a practical example to show how different Lumina APIs work together:

 - **Search API** returns comprehensive results: stock information, news articles, and web pages
 - **Open API** opens the company's website and extracts navigable links